A 13-Day Summer Hokkaido Itinerary Beyond the Snow

 Day 7: Tomamu

-After almost a week of backpacker inns and youth hostels, we finally stayed in a legit (and luxurious) hotel room, where everything – from the bed to the view – were just simply perfect, not to mention the amazing Japanese hospitality.
-By the way the resort’s outdoor onsen was AWESOME!!!
+After almost a week of backpacker inns and youth hostels, we finally stayed in a legit (and luxurious) hotel room, where everything – from the bed to the view – was just simply perfect, not to mention the amazing Japanese hospitality.
+By the way, the resort’s outdoor onsen was AWESOME!

 Image credit: Shao Hua